SysManSquad/sysmansquadblogdev/content/posts/2020-01-23-net-102-build-your-lab.md

   - Windows

 ---
 Welcome back!
 We're now going to move on to the actual effort it takes to build your lab.
 As you recall we got pretty far last time in documenting the beginnings of our network.
-For this lab I'll be using <a rel="noreferrer noopener" aria-label="VMWare Workstation (opens in a new tab)" href="https://www.vmware.com/products/workstation-pro.html" target="_blank">VMWare Workstation</a>, but you can accomplish this with <a rel="noreferrer noopener" aria-label="Microsoft Hyper-V (opens in a new tab)" href="https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/" target="_blank">Microsoft Hyper-V</a>, <a href="https://www.virtualbox.org/" target="_blank" rel="noreferrer noopener" aria-label="Oracle VirtualBox (opens in a new tab)">Oracle VirtualBox</a>, the free tier of <a href="https://www.vmware.com/products/vsphere.html" target="_blank" rel="noreferrer noopener" aria-label="VMWare's ESX (opens in a new tab)">VMWare's ESX</a>, or <a rel="noreferrer noopener" aria-label="XCP-NG (opens in a new tab)" href="https://xcp-ng.org/" target="_blank">XCP-NG</a>.
+For this lab I'll be using [VMWare Workstation](https://www.vmware.com/products/workstation-pro.html), but you can accomplish this with [Microsoft Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/), [Oracle VirtualBox](https://www.virtualbox.org/), the free tier of [VMWare's ESX](https://www.vmware.com/products/vsphere.html), or [XCP-NG](https://xcp-ng.org/).

 If you haven't read the previous post, please have a look [here](https://sysmansquad.com/2019/12/17/net-101-create-a-basic-lab-network-design/) as each post builds upon the last.